revility/hardcorps/README.md

 This system is very similar to classic platformer games such as Castlevania and Ninja Gaiden.
 Visuals and amount of time is controlled in the player's script.

 +Various adjustments to enemy AI and projectile distance for wide screen aspect ratios *Not finished*

++Ported Rivensin's melee motion trail system.
+Uses the melee bone and it's childs on a world weapon model to create a trail.
+Called from animation frames through automelee system

++Ported Rivensin's automelee system.
+System uses the world weapon model's melee bone, must be named melee*, to detect hits and does not hit more than one target at a time.
+Turned on and off via animations.
+Includes damage multiplier and motion trails.

++Updated the fullbody animation system to Rivensin version.
+This version adds in options to change the gravity, movement type, ammo use and much more.
+Some bugs do occur when using anim_input for it, and other odd bits.
+When combined with HQ2/Rivensin's new script based input systems; it allows for Mortal Kombat style special move inputs and dial in combos.
+This opens the door to create 2d fighters with the source code.